Clinical Updates in Reproductive Health

 Vacuum aspiration

-A 2013 systematic review evaluating paracervical block for gynecologic procedures requiring cervical dilation, including aspiration abortion before 13 weeks and uterine evacuation for incomplete abortion, found that paracervical block reduced pain during cervical dilation andĀ uterine interventions, although not post-procedure pain,Ā when compared to placebo or noĀ anesthesia (Tangsiriwatthana, Sangkomkamhang, Lumbiganon,Ā & Laopaiboon, 2013).Ā In the highest-quality study available on the use of paracervical block during vacuum aspiration, 120 women undergoing abortion before 11 weeks gestation were randomized to receive either a paracervical block – containing 20mL of 1% lidocaine buffered with sodium bicarbonate and injected to a depth of three centimeters at four paracervical points – or a sham injection where a capped needle was touched to the cervicovaginal junction to mimic administration of paracervical block.
-Women who received the paracervical block had less pain during dilation and aspiration compared to women who received the sham injection (Renner, Nichols, Jensen, Li, & Edelman, 2012).
-Deeper injection of anesthetic (3cm) improves pain management compared to superficial (1.5cm) injection (Cetin, & Cetin, 1997; Renner, Jensen, Nichols, & Edelman, 2010).
-A subsequent randomized controlled trial found the addition ofsodium bicarbonate (1mL of 8.4% sodium bicarbonate for every 10mL of anesthetic solution) to a paracervical block containing 1% lidocaine did not decrease pain scores at the time of injection or at cervical dilation when compared to lidocaine only (Chin et al., 2020).
+A 2013 systematic review evaluating paracervical block for gynecologic procedures requiring cervical dilation, including aspiration abortion before 13 weeks and uterine evacuation for incomplete abortion, found that paracervical block reduced pain during cervical dilation and uterine interventions, although not post-procedure pain, when compared to placebo or no anesthesia (Tangsiriwatthana et al., 2013).
+In the highest-quality study available on the use of paracervical block during vacuum aspiration, 120 women undergoing abortion before 11 weeks gestation were randomized to receive either a paracervical block – containing 20mL of 1% lidocaine buffered with sodium bicarbonate and injected to a depth of three centimeters at four paracervical points – or a sham injection where a capped needle was touched to the cervicovaginal junction to mimic administration of paracervical block.
+Participants who received the paracervical block had less pain during dilation and aspiration compared to those who received the sham injection (Renner et al., 2012).
+Deeper injection of anesthetic (3cm) improves pain management compared to superficial (1.5cm) injection (Cetin, & Cetin, 1997; Renner et al., 2010).
+A subsequent randomized controlled trial found the addition of sodium bicarbonate (1mL of 8.4% sodium bicarbonate for every 10mL of anesthetic solution) to a paracervical block containing 1% lidocaine did not decrease pain scores at the time of injection or at cervical dilation when compared to lidocaine only (Chin et al., 2020).
 It is unclear whether a four-point injection technique is superior to a two-point injection technique.
-In one randomized trial, a four-point technique was superior to a two-point technique, however differences in women’s pain were small (Renner et al., 2016).
+In one randomized trial, a four-point technique was superior to a two-point technique, however differences in pain were small (Renner et al., 2016).
 In a different randomized trial, no differences in pain were found between two- and four-point techniques (Glantz & Shomento, 2001).
 A waiting period between injection and cervical dilation is not necessary, as it does not improve pain control (Phair, Jensen, & Nichols, 2002; Renner et al., 2016; Wiebe & Rawling, 1995).

-In women who receive deep sedation for pain management, it is unclear if there is additional benefit to administering paracervical block (Kan, Ng, & Ho, 2004; Renner et al., 2010; Wells, 1992; Wong, Ng, Ngai, & Ho, 2002).
-When women receive general anesthesia, there is no additional benefit to administering paracervical block (Hall, Ekblom, Persson, & Irestedt, 1997; Renner et al., 2010).
+For people receiving deep sedation for pain management, it is unclear if there is additional benefit to administering paracervical block (Kan, Ng, & Ho, 2004; Renner et al., 2010; Wells, 1992; Wong et al., 2002).
+When using general anesthesia, there is no additional benefit to administering paracervical block (Hall et al., 1997; Renner et al., 2010).

 Dilatation and evacuation

 No studies have evaluated paracervical block for pain management during D&E procedures without concomitant sedation or anesthesia.
 One randomized trial has examined paracervical block use during D&E when women also received deep sedation or general anesthesia; the addition of paracervical block did not improve postoperative pain (Lazenby, Fogelson, & Aeby, 2009).
-The recommendation to perform paracervical block for D&E has been extrapolated from data from vacuum aspiration studies and one randomized controlled trial of 41 women undergoing D&E which found significantly decreased pain during osmotic dilator placement when paracervical block was used (Soon, Tschann, Salcedo, Stevens, Ahn, & Kaneshiro, 2017).
+The recommendation to perform paracervical block for D&E has been extrapolated from data from vacuum aspiration studies and two randomized controlled trials assessing pain control during osmotic dilator placement before a D&E. One included 41 people and found significantly decreased pain during osmotic dilator placement when paracervical block was used (Soon et al., 2017).
+The other trial included 91 people and found that a smaller volume of anesthetic (12mL of 1% lidocaine) was noninferior to a larger volume (20mL of 1% lidocaine) in managing pain related to osmotic dilator placement (Shaw et al., 2021).

 Medical abortion

 No studies evaluate use of paracervical block for pain management during medical abortion before 13 weeks gestation.
-Two studies examining use of paracervical block during medical abortion at or after 13 weeks found no improvement in women’s pain (Andersson, Benson, Christensson, & Gemzell-Danielsson, 2016; Winkler, Wolters, Funk, & Rath, 1997).
+Two studies examining use of paracervical block during medical abortion at or after 13 weeks found no improvement in pain (Andersson et al., 2016; Winkler et al., 1997).

 Technique